CV

 Mari KATAYAMA

-At the core of Mari Katayama’s practice is living everyday within her own body, which she uses as a living sculpture, mannequin, and a lens through which to reflect society.
-In her elaborate self-portraits, she places herself within a mountain of painstakingly-realised objects such as a life-sized doll and decorated boxes made by herself.
-The combination of Katayama’s hand-sewn objects, sculptural pieces and photography challenges viewers to question the body and its complex relationship with the surrounding environment and society.
+At the core of Mari Katayama’s practice is living everyday within her own body, which she uses as a living sculpture, mannequin and lens through which to reflect society.
+The combination of Katayama’s hand-sewn objects, sculptural pieces, and photography challenges viewers to ques- tion the body and its complex relationship with the surrounding environment and society.

 1987 Born in Saitama, raised in Gunma, Japan